OnionIoT/OpenWRT-Packages/technical-doc.md

 > This firmware doesn't include the `oupgrade` utility, so we'll need to manually install the firmware.
 The procedure is very similar to the [Manual Firmware Installation instructions in the Onion Documentation](http://docs.onion.io/omega2-docs/manual-firmware-installation.html).

-The new firmware can be found online at http://repo.onioniot.com/omega2/images/openwrt-22.03/
+The new firmware can be found online at http://repo.onioniot.com/omega2/images/openwrt-23.05/

-The firmware images are named according to this syntax: `<DEVICE-NAME>-<OPENWRT-VERSION>-<BUILD-DATE>.bin` So `onion_omega2p-22.03.2-20230221.bin` is firmware made for the Omega2+/Omega2S+, based on OpenWRT release 22.03.2, and was built on Feb 21, 2023.
+The firmware images are named according to this syntax: `<DEVICE-NAME>-<OPENWRT-VERSION>-<BUILD-DATE>.bin` So `onion_omega2p-23.05.3-20240516.bin` is firmware made for the Omega2+/Omega2S+, based on OpenWRT release 23.05.3, and was built on May 16, 2024.

 ## Selecting Firmware